-Where indicated in Table 1, doors are to be capable of being remotely closed by power from the bridge4 for all ships, and by hand also from a position above the bulkhead deck for passenger ships as required by SOLAS II-1/13 7.1.4.
+Where indicated in Table 1, doors are to be capable of being remotely closed by power from the bridge4 for all ships, and by hand also from a position above the bulkhead deck for passenger ships as required by SOLAS II-1/13.7.1.4.
 Where it is necessary to start the power unit for operation of the watertight door, means to start the power unit is also to be provided at remote control stations.
 The operation of such remote control is to be in accordance with SOLAS II-1/13.8.1 to 13.8.3.
-For tankers, where there is a permanent access from a pipe tunnel to the main pump room, the watertight door shall be capable of being manually closed from outside the main pump room entrance in addition to the requirements above.
+For tankers, where there is a permanent access from a pipe tunnel to the main pump room, in accordance with regulation II-2/4.5.2.4 the watertight door shall be capable of being manually closed from outside the main pump room entrance in addition to the requirements above.